lgaborini/personal_data_google/README.md

 The project also imports [Google-Search-API](https://github.com/abenassi/Google-Search-API) (currently by copying, since the code had to be modified).

+# Usage

+The script is designed to be run by providing a suitable `addresses.csv`.

+## Usage (CLI):

+The file [scraper.py](./scraper.py) provides a small command-line access to the scraper.

+Any command is specified as follows:

+> python scraper.py [command]

+Documentation for each command is provided with the flag `--help`:

+> python scraper.py [command] --help

+### Available commands:
+- `make_new_database` create empty database from file `addresses.csv`
+- `drop_database` clear the database
+- `stats` show some statistics on the stored database
+- `populate_database` perform Google queries and save to disk
+- `parse_information` extract information from Google queries and save to `results.csv`

+### Example session:

+> python scraper.py make_database
+> python scraper.py stats
+> python scraper.py populate_database --query name+surname+email
+> python scraper.py parse_information --policy advanced
+>

+## Usage (manual):

+The older way.

+### First run:
+the database must be created and saved by uncommenting the following line in [ingest.py](./ingest.py):
+> db = make_new_database()

+and running:
+> python ingest.py
+> python parse.py

+#### Subsequent runs:
+the database is update only if necessary; elements with stored `GoogleResults` will not be modified.
+> python parse.py

+### Options

+The type of Google query can also be modified by passing the appropriate parameter to function `populate_database`.

+Once all requests have been performed, [parse.py](./parse.py) takes care of extracting information.
+The choice of parser method is performed in the `main` function.

 # Project structure

 The project is structured in two parts:
 - [ingest.py](./ingest.py) reads a structured csv (`addresses.csv`) containing information to build Google queries, and performs Google searches.
 - [parse.py](./parse.py) refines saved Google searches, extracts required information and saves to disk (`results.csv`).
 - [scraper.py](./scraper.py) contains the CLI interface

 ## Structure of [ingest.py](./ingest.py):